 Sunrise Park Landscape Transformation

-With funding from the Department of Water Resources, Daily Acts’ has been able to convert under-utilized areas of lawn in Petaluma parks and residences into water-wise gardens through the Land Resilience Partnership Program.
-Converting underutilized lawns, which require year-round water, into native & climate adaptive gardens enhance beauty, create wildlife habitat, and conserves our precious water resources.
-For Sunrise Park, we’re excited that we will be collaborating with Occidental Arts & Ecology Center for our landscape design and plant selection.
-It’s not too late to participate and share your thoughts on the project!
+With funding from the Department of Water Resources, Daily Acts’ has been able to successfully convert under-utilized areas of lawn in Petaluma parks and residences into water-wise gardens through the Land Resilience Partnership Program.
+These gardens, which previously required year-round water, are now native and climate adaptive gardens that enhance beauty, create habitat, and conserve our precious water resources.

-Folks gathered to learn about upcoming plans for the park.
+Community members gathered to learn about the project in May.

 POTENTIAL PROJECTS FOR SUNRISE PARK: